 - Allied health math including the ability to add, subtract, multiply, and divide into all units of measurement.
 This includes using whole numbers, common fractions, and decimals with an understanding of ratios, percentages, and rates.

 - Specialized skills that are looked on highly by employers include:

 - Sterile product preparation

 - Understanding of pharmacology, anatomy, and physiology

-In Texas and other border states, in particular, employers are always seeking bilingual individuals to hire as a pharmacy technician.
-The ability to easily converse with customers and patients who speak a different language is a great added benefit of any employee and will likely lead to higher pay.
+Employers are always seeking bilingual individuals to hire as pharmacy technicians.
+The ability to easily converse with customers and patients who speak a different language is a great added benefit for any employee and will likely lead to higher pay.
 Those seeking employment as a pharmacy technician who already have certificates in different areas of pharmacy technician work are also highly sought after as they require less training.

 Where do Pharmacy Technicians work?

 There is work for pharmacy technicians in a variety of settings.
-YouвЂ™ll find them at your local retail pharmacy, of course, but there are also pharmacy technician roles in:
+You’ll find them at your local retail pharmacy, of course, but there are also pharmacy technician roles in:

 - Compounding pharmacies

 - Public and private hospitals